All Episodes

 Honest, trustworthy, puts America first, would never do anything to harm the country economically, military.

-Couldn't when I said Obama had created this impression after getting bin Laden that he had wiped out terrorism.
+When I said Obama had created this impression after getting bin Laden that he had wiped out terrorism, he had wiped out al-Qaeda.

-But the president of the United States went to bed in all likelihood knowing what had happened in Benghazi, and then got up the next day and lied about it, and then proceeded to lie for seven or eight days and sent other members of his regime out to lie, Susan Rice and Jay Carney in the real world.
+But the president of the United States went to bed in all likelihood knowing what had happened in Benghazi and then got up the next day and lied about it and then proceeded to lie for seven or eight days and sent other members of his regime out to lie, Susan Rice and Jay Carnegie, in the real world.

 A real president would be forcing these people to resign if he was not leading the charge.